BSafe-network/website/content/Member-University/_index.md

 +++

-## Current Member Universities (24 Universities, as of December 05, 2017)
+## Current Member Universities (25 Universities, as of January 06, 2018)

 #### North and South America
 * Massachusetts Institute of Technology, Media Lab, USA